openamiguel/equitysim/README.md

   - `portfolio_generator` builds a portfolio around the aforementioned long and short positions
   - **note:** requires that one download files using the code first; this will not read from AlphaVantage
   - command prompt options:
-    - `-tickerUniverse`: collection of tickers to examine
+    - `-tickerUniverse`: collection of tickers to rank
     - `-baseline`: asset or index (typically latter) to use as performance baseline (default: S&P500 index)
     - `-startRankDate`: start date of data to generate ranking with
     - `-endRankDate`: end date of aforementioned